Pioneer Cemeteries and Their Stories,

 As the map above shows, across Grand Avenue from West Maplewood Cemetery was one of the old fords by which early residents crossed White River.
 This picture shows that general area of the river.
 The foundation stones in the foreground are from a later bridge now improved upon by the Eisenhower Bridge in the background.
 The historic sections of river bank, which once held the Delaware village and later settlement of Andersontown, are now overseen by the parks department and include walking paths.

-As the map above shows, growth was slow for Anderson, the former Delaware village.
+Growth was slow for Anderson, the former Delaware village.
 In 1838, Anderson's population was 350.
 Twenty years later, in 1850, there were just thirty-two more people living in the county's government center.

 Other settlers into this area were the families of Eli Harrison, John and Christopher Davis, Daniel Harpold--the contractor who built the first court house--William and Isaac Young, William Allen, William Curtis, and Samuel Kinnamon.